Allan McGregor: Return to Rangers

-International career
+International

 McGregor was capped six times at under-21 level before representing the senior national side.

 On 30 January 2007, ex-Rangers manager Alex McLeish named McGregor in his first squad as Scotland manager.
 He made his international debut against Austria on 30 May 2007, playing the first half in goal before being substituted.
 McGregor received his second cap for Scotland after coming on as a second-half substitute for Craig Gordon in a friendly against Northern Ireland at Hampden in August 2008.
 He gave away a penalty when he brought down Warren Feeney but saved the resulting spot kick from David Healy and the match ended in a 0–0 draw.
 McGregor was then first choice goalkeeper for the friendly match against Argentina at Hampden in November 2008; Scotland lost 1–0 but McGregor made a number of notable saves.
 McGregor made his first competitive start for Scotland when he was selected ahead of Craig Gordon for Scotland's 2010 World Cup qualifier against the Netherlands.

 On 3 April 2009, McGregor was banned from representing Scotland again after multiple breaches of squad discipline.
 After returning to their hotel at 4am from the international game with the Netherlands on 28 March, McGregor and then-teammate Barry Ferguson were the last to leave the bar at lunchtime.
 They were subsequently dropped from the following match against Iceland on 1 April 2009, the incident has been referred to by the media as Boozegate.
 Gestures made by the players to cameras when they were both unused substitutes in the Iceland match led the SFA to inform the players by fax that they would not be considered for national team selection again.
 McGregor later apologised and was docked two weeks' wages by Rangers.
 McGregor was on the verge of being recalled to the national team by manager Craig Levein, but was omitted from the squad after he was attacked on the way home from a night out in Glasgow city centre.
 On 2 August 2010, McGregor was recalled to the national team for the 3–0 friendly defeat against Sweden.
 He made a number of important saves in the match to prevent a heavier defeat.